-The headband also includes adjustable sizes to accommodate any head size.
+The headband also includes adjustable sizes to accommodate ANY head size.

 The cups are also big enough for an over-ear design.

-You can fold the ear cups into the headband, which makes it easier to bring around.
+I find it very convenient how you can fold the ear cups into the headband, which makes it easier to bring around.
 They also include a soft carrying case with the Sony MDR-7506 for on-the-go purposes.